 Dancing On Ice 2021 line-up: Confirmed contestants plus all the rumours

-The line-up is filling up, with six celebs now confirmed for the ITV show!
+The line-up is filling up, with eight celebs now confirmed for the ITV show!

-It won’t be long before we see a new line-up of celebs looping, flipping, and gliding onto the slippery floor, as Dancing on Ice returns for a new series next year.
+The 2021 Dancing on Ice line up is filling up nicely!
+So far, eight celebs have been announced for the skating show, which is expected to air next year.

-Hosted by This Morning’s Phillip Schofield and Holly Willoughby, the ITV skating show is reportedly set to start filming in January.
+The ITV series, hosted by This Morning’s Phillip Schofield and Holly Willoughby, is reportedly set to start filming in January.

-And six celebrities have already been confirmed for the show, with more rumours spiralling about who’ll be joining them on the ice.
+And with famous faces being confirmed daily for the new series, it won’t be long now before we see the celebs gliding onto the ice.

-Read on for all you need to know about the confirmed Dancing on Ice 2021 contestants, as well others said to be taking part.
+Here’s everything you need to know about the confirmed Dancing on Ice 2021 contestants, as well others rumoured to be joining them.

 CONFIRMED